kbergs/finquest/README.md

    - Scan the QR code shown in the Terminal
    - This will open the app in Expo Go

-3. **Running in iOS Simulator**:
-   - With the development server running, press `i` in the Terminal
-   - This will open the app in the iOS Simulator

 ### Troubleshooting Common Issues

 1. **If you see "command not found" for any brew commands**: